Dual-Credit Cooking and Baking

 - enjoy working in a collaborative group and fast-paced environment.

 Introduction to Cooking and Introduction to Pastries are offered over one semester each.

 - Dual-Credit Cooking and Baking is delivered in partnership with individual schools.
 Contact us to discuss how this program may potentially be delivered in your school.

 These courses are featured in the following SAIT programs:

-Students should be entering grade 11 in the same academic year as they begin BAKE-227 or BAKE-256.
+Students should be entering grade 11 or 12 in the same academic year as they begin BAKE-227 or BAKE-256.